-We often ask new clients to (“honestly”) monitor their time for two weeks and they usually find they spend too much time on the things that aren’t important and not enough time on the things that are important.
+We often ask new clients to (“honestly”) monitor their time for two weeks.
+They usually find they spend too much time on the things that aren’t important and not enough time on the things that are important.

 Here are a few tips to help you manage yourself and your time proactively.
 If you do this you will be able to better lead yourself to enable you to then lead others.
-And remember, Time Management is an art and not a science and the ideas below are a selection of best practice methods that you can adapt to suit you the individual.
+And remember, Time Management is an art and not a science.
+The ideas below are a selection of best practice methods that you can adapt to suit you the individual.

 Then use plans to achieve your goals.
-Planning is all about setting the direction for where you want to go, putting you in control and making you accountable and responsible for your results.
-The better you get at planning and executing your plans the more pro-active you will be and the better your results will be.
+Planning is all about setting the direction for where you want to go.
+Putting you in control and making you accountable and responsible for your results.
+The better you get at planning and executing your plans the more pro-active you will be.
+In turn, improving your results.
 And when we talk about plans we mean written plans!
 Once your plans are written down they become real, tangible and ‘do-able’.

 Your plans should always contain SMART goals.
 When you set each goal evaluate it and then make any changes necessary to ensure it meets the criteria for a SMART goal:

 S = Specific What will you do?
 Why do it at this time?
 How will you achieve it?